 Working groups were set up for a number of fields: business registers and business statistics, energy, the labour market, migration, international trade and balance of payments, and transport, as well as for cross-cutting issues such as training and quality in statistics.
-The quality working group was led by Eurostat and the other working groups were led by one or more of the ENP-South countries.
+The quality working group (functioning in the framework of but independently of MEDSTAT) was led by Eurostat and the other working groups were led by one or more of the ENP-South countries.
 After a two-year experimental period it was concluded that a MEDSTAT type of programme was needed; subsequently MEDSTAT IV was launched to implement the agreed strategy.

 - International statistical cooperation — online publication

 - This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.